joykim137/LPTHW/Exercise Summaries.md

 ### Summary
 I created ex29.py.
 I wrote code that had if statements.
 I ran the code and got output according to the value of variables.

+# 2017-03-27
+## LPTHW : Exercise 30
+### Summary
+I created ex30.py.
+I used if-statements like "if, elif, else."
+I ran the code and got the output I was supposed to get.